3komma3volt/SongGuess/README.md

 Here some maybe features for future development
 - Add option to add song categories
 - Add play by category option
-- Add options to delete or disable songs